Southwest Airlines flight cancellations continue to snowball

 The Dallas airline was undone by a combination of factors including an antiquated crew-scheduling system and a network design that allows cancellations in one region to cascade throughout the country rapidly.
 Those weaknesses are not new — they helped cause a similar failure by Southwest in October 2021.

-The federal government is now investigating what happened at Southwest, which carries more passengers within the United States than any other airline.
+The U.S. Transportation Department is now investigating what happened at Southwest, which carries more passengers within the United States than any other airline.
+A Senate committee promises to investigate too.

 In a video that Southwest posted late Tuesday, CEO Robert Jordan said Southwest would operate a reduced schedule for several days but hoped to be “back on track before next week.”